contentstack/cli/packages/contentstack/README.md

 ```
 USAGE
   $ csdx config:set:region [REGION] [--cda <value> --cma <value> --ui-host <value> -n <value>] [--developer-hub
-    <value>] [--personalize <value>] [--launch <value>] [--studio <value>] [--asset-management <value>]
+    <value>] [--personalize <value>] [--launch <value>] [--studio <value>] [--cs-assets <value>]

 ARGUMENTS
   [REGION]  Name for the region

 FLAGS
-  -n, --name=<value>              Name for the region, if this flag is added then cda, cma and ui-host flags are
+  -n, --name=<value>           Name for the region, if this flag is added then cda, cma and ui-host flags are required
-                                  required
-      --asset-management=<value>  Custom host to set for Asset Management API
+      --cda=<value>            Custom host to set for content delivery API, if this flag is added then cma, ui-host and
+                               name flags are required
-      --cda=<value>               Custom host to set for content delivery API, if this flag is added then cma, ui-host
+      --cma=<value>            Custom host to set for content management API, , if this flag is added then cda, ui-host
                                and name flags are required
-      --cma=<value>               Custom host to set for content management API, , if this flag is added then cda,
+      --cs-assets=<value>      Custom host to set for Contentstack Assets API
-                                  ui-host and name flags are required
       --developer-hub=<value>  Custom host to set for Developer hub API
       --launch=<value>         Custom host to set for Launch API
       --personalize=<value>    Custom host to set for Personalize API
       --studio=<value>         Custom host to set for Studio API
       --ui-host=<value>        Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are
                                required

 DESCRIPTION
   Set region for CLI